stadium-software/popups/README.md

    2. DismissOnEscape (boolean): Add *false* to disable closing popups by pressing the escape key (default true)
    3. HeaderCloseIcon (boolean): Add *false* to hide the X icon in the top right corner of the popup (default true)
    4. CallbackOnClose (string): Add a page script and provide it's name here.
 The script will be called when the popup is closed using the dismiss click, escape key or the closer icon.
-   5. PopupContainerClass (string): If you used a class name other than "stadium-popup" for your popup container, provide that class name here
+   5. PopupContainerClass (string): Provide the class you assigned to the popup containers here (e.g. popup)

 ![](images/ScriptParameters.png)